OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 If the scoped environment is one of the new environments you'll use for tenanted deployments, a project variable gets created.
 Otherwise, the script will create a variable template.

-There will be a check to see if the project variable or variable template already exists for the project in both cases.
+There is a check to see if the project variable or variable template already exists for the project in both cases.
 When they don't exist, details from the old variables are used to create the new variable types and they're added to their respective collections, retrieved at the beginning of the script.

 After the loop finishes, there's a call to the API to update the project's variable collection, and another call to update the project variable templates.

 After the API call that creates the variable templates for the project, the script loops back through each variable to provide values to the templates for each tenant.
 The old variable's environment scopes get looped through to parse out the name of the environment and tenant that the value will belong to.
 The parsed tenant name retrieves the tenant data.

-From the tenant data, the script then loops through each project environment attached to the tenant and then through each template until the name of the old variable matches the name of the template and the project environment matches the environment scope.
+From the tenant data, the script then loops through each project environment attached to the tenant and then through each template until the name of the old variable matches the name of the template, and the project environment matches the environment scope.
 An API call gets made to update the variables for the tenant with the new value.

 <details>
 <summary>Full script create_project_variables_and_templates.ps1</summary>